Fred Silverman: History

 Silverman also produced, with Earl Hamner, the drama Morningstar/Eveningstar, which was produced by Lorimar Productions and debuted on CBS in 1986.
 Later that year, he reunited with We Got It Made producer Gordon Farr and movie studio De Laurentiis Entertainment Group (DEG) to produce Isabel Sanford's Honeymoon Hotel for access syndication, which aired a trial week in January 1987, but was cancelled after DEG went bankrupt just before production was set to resume.
 Silverman and Farr also produced the sitcom California Girls, with DEG and Viacom as distributor, but it failed to sell.
 It was around that time that InterMedia was renamed The Fred Silverman Company.
 Also later that year, NBC had reached a deal with syndicator MGM Television to revive We Got it Made for the 1987–88 season in syndication.

 Silverman also produced One of the Boys for NBC, in association with Stefan Phillips, Blake Hunter, Martin Cohan and Columbia Pictures Television.

+Returning to his roots in children's television, Silverman commissioned an adaptation of the teen horror comedy book series Bone Chillers for television in 1996, admittedly as a ripoff of the television adaptation of Goosebumps.
+Though he and his network ABC had high expectations for the new series, Bone Chillers was unsuccessful and was cancelled midseason.

 During the game-show revival that followed the success of Who Wants to Be a Millionaire, Silverman resurrected the 1950s game show Twenty One for NBC in 2000.
 A few years later, he returned to ABC in an advisory capacity.